 As a child, I fully intended to move away when I became an adult to gain a bigger perspective on life.
 I sought bright lights, busy streets, tall buildings, and greater diversity — I craved adventure and excitement.
 However, during my travels overseas I loved describing my quaint hometown to people and feeling nostalgic.
 When I was a university student and later started my career in Calgary, then Edmonton and finally Vancouver, I craved the quiet time of being in the mountains and fresh air.
 Fortunately, husband and I were able to move from metro Vancouver to Kimberley, BC in January 2014 when our daughter was three years old.
 My husband had a full-time position, while I worked part-time, juggled jobs, searched for reliable childcare options and persevered amidst all the surmounting hurdles.
 It wasn’t easy, but it was worth it.
 We now both have gainful employment and enjoy our neighborhood, community and region immensely.
 We are now those folks who are tight-lipped about our camping spots and fishing holes.

 My husband works for BC Hydro in the role of Vegetation Maintenance Coordinator and oversees BC Hydro’s tree removal and pruning program in the East Kootenays.
 He is hopeful that he will be promoted into a management position in the next five-eight years.
 I work for the Columbia Basin Alliance for Literacy (CBAL) as the East Kootenay Regional Program Manager and I support seven Community Literacy Coordinators and their staff in their communities.
 My organization and my position fulfill me greatly and I intend to continue working for CBAL for many years.
-At some point in the next 10 years there may be an opportunity to move into another management role or even the Executive Director role.
+At some point there may be an opportunity to move into another management role or even the Executive Director role.